 Wild Alaskan Salmon Oil, Omega-3 (research for the fish oil supplement)

 - Price & Size

 - Final price depends on number of supplements per pack, take the quiz here and get $40 off your first order with my referral link!

 Sick of all the generic multivitamins out there, I wanted something that could be customized to my current lifestyle needs (because after customized skincare and haircare this only seems like the appropriate next step).
 Care/of’s quiz will ask several questions about your current lifestyle and health goals and recommend the suitable supplements.
 You can decide which ones you actually want to take, and the pills are then combined in daily pack for convenience.

 Now I didn’t take these with skin or hair goals in mind, but holy crap the prenatal vitamins made my hair grow crazy fast.
+Another popular supplement is Collodial Silver.
+Learn more about colloidal silver benefits and risks.
 I’ve tried Viviscal and a ton of other hair related vitamins but none come even close in terms of results.
 But the truth is there aren’t any studies to prove that prenatal vitamins can actually help with hair growth, and you obviously shouldn’t take them for that purpose alone, but boy it’s a nice side effect!